TheJaredWilcurt/npm-Free-Server/README.md

 * * *

-If you would like for the server to auto launch a browser at the correct localhost address, you use the npm module open, by either requiring it in, or simply copying it's JS file from it's repo into this JS file.
+If you would like for the server to auto launch a browser at the correct localhost address, you use the node module `open`, by either requiring it in, or simply copying it's JS file from it's repo into this JS file.

 * https://www.npmjs.com/package/open